-A documentary revealing the truth behind a quarter-mile carving discovered in the Oregon desert in 1990 will screen at ICON Gallery on Thursday, May 9.
+A documentary revealing the truth behind a quarter-mile carving discovered in the Oregon desert in 1990 premiered at ICON Gallery in Fairfield, Iowa, on May 9, 2019.
 This intriguing story about a Sri Yantra design has captivated the public’s attention for over 27 years.
+Sri Yantra: The Oregon Desert Mystery, directed by Jim Ansley and narrated by Peter Coyote, is now available to watch free of charge on YouTube.

-Air National Guard personnel studying reconnaissance photos taken over the Oregon desert discovered the large-scale design, which had been carved into a dry lake bed.
-Guard pilots said it had appeared overnight.
+The large scale-design was first spotted by Air National Guard personnel studying reconnaissance photos taken over the Oregon desert.
+Guard pilots said it had appeared overnight in a dry lake bed.
 The carving was geometrically perfect and measured over a quarter of a mile across, with 13 miles of carved lines within its perimeter.

 After several weeks, the Guard issued a press release stating it was not a government project and was not made by aliens.
 The report sparked a series of misleading and untrue news articles alleging it was a government cover-up of an alien event.